 It was assembled with the advice and input of a broad range of industry leaders through an online forum process the results of which were captured in a two-part webinar held in 4 regions around the world last week under the auspices of 4 global industry trade shows AIME,IBTM, IMEX and Meetings Africa and supplemented with advice and commentary from global cities advisor Professor Greg Clark.
 A recording of this webinar is also available.

-The core points of the Global Manifesto are now available in PowerPoint format that you can use as a stand-alone presentation or add into your own presentation for enhanced impact!
+The core points of the Global Manifesto are available in PowerPoint format that you can use as a stand-alone presentation or add into your own presentation for enhanced impact.

 The Guide complements two earlier publications – Good Practice Guidance to COVID-19 for Convention and Exhibition Centres and Good Practice Guidance for the Use of Centres as Temporary Emergency Facilities – which were produced and distributed in March and April of this year by AIPC and UFI.

 Now, the associations have made this publication available to any members of the Meetings Industry in need of such a resource.
 The Guide can be accessed either via the AIPC, ICCA or UFI websites or downloaded here.